Authentic Chicken Tikka Masala with Homemade Naan

 This sauce takes some time also to cook down and develop good flavors.
 You should start it at least an hour before you plan to eat.

 Indian food uses clarified butter a lot (called ghee) and so I recommend making a small batch of it for cooking.
 You can also use vegetable oil though if you want (a shortcut!).
-If you need help making clarified butter, you can check out my instructions on it.
+If you need help making clarified butter, you can check out Clarified Butter Tutorial on it.
 I didn’t even strain it for this recipe.
 I just melted down some butter over low heat and then let the solids settle to the bottom and scooped off the top as needed.

 Roughly grind or crush your chile peppers and cardamom.
 You can also use ground cardamom (1/2 teaspoon) and red pepper flakes (1/2 teaspoon).